top of page

 Holden is a 7 year old 4H student!
 4H focuses on the student doing as much as possible on their own.
 Holden baked, assembled and decorated this house.
 He added smiles all around his gingerbread house to spread cheer.

+I enter a GB contest at a local historical society, and at last years award ceremony they announced there would be no theme for this year.
+My grandson, who knows my love of the Wizard of Oz, suggested it for my theme.
 All structures, and characters are gingerbread decorated with royal icing.
 The flowers are made from fondant.
 The twister has a PVC pipe for structure, and is covered with ginger clay, and many layers of RI, and RI transfers.
 Printed pics are edible icing sheets.

 This is a super fun tree house on top of a giant gingerbread candy cane.
 After baking, the candy cane was decorated with fondant stripes.
 The gingerbread tree house was decorated with colored royal icing and candies.
 Isomalt was used for the windows.
 And of course, lots of candy canes were included in the decor.
 Hence the name “Candy Cane Lane”!